-GOST: Gosudarstvennyy Standart, maintained by the Euro-Asian Council for Standardization, Metrology, and Certification.
+GOST: Gosudarstvennyy, maintained by the Euro-Asian Council for Standardization.

-grab bar: Thin bar at the edge of a docked or floating interface item that you can use to move the item.
+grab bars: Two thin bars at the top or left edge of a docked or floating interface item that you can use to move the item.

 gradient fill: A shading transition between the tones of one color or two separate colors.